infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-2/02_first_lines.md

 tags: ["robocode", "tutorial", "hands-on", "cs", "intermediate"]
 enableToc: false
 ---

 # 🤖 Robocode Lab: Day 2 – First Lines of Code

 Welcome to Day 2!
 Today, your robot comes alive.
 While the core code is ready to go, this lesson is about **understanding** it and giving your bot a story.

 We'll explore what your robot does, how it thinks, and then give it a name and backstory.
-Let’s get creative while learning!
+Let’s get creative while learning some real **Java** code!

 ---